davidc4991vvc/e-commerce/readme.md

 ========

-Thesis **Sales Management System** presented at the Technical  University of Moldova, was written in english by Cristian Cartofeanu as a Bachelor project.
+Project **Sales Management System** presented at the Technical  University of Moldova, was written in english by Cristian Cartofeanu as a Bachelor project.
 It contains 66 pages and includes 23 figures, 14 references.
-The thesis consists of a list of figures, list of abbreviations, introduction, four chapters, conclusions and reference list.
+The project consists of a list of figures, list of abbreviations, introduction, four chapters, conclusions and reference list.